Have any questions?

 School programs at the Wex are always free, and bus subsidies are available.

-For more information about partnering with us, contact the Department of Learning & Public Practice at firstname.lastname@example.org or (614) 292-6493.
+For more information about partnering with us, email the Department of Learning & Public Practice at firstname.lastname@example.org or call (614) 292-3535 and ask to be transferred to the department.

 School tours and gallery experiences highlight the Wexner Center's exhibitions and architecture with age-appropriate content and discussion that is customized to support your curriculum and learning objectives.
 Tours and gallery admission for students, teachers, and chaperones are free.
 Visit the Teaching, Learning, and Interpretation page for more information.